 For almost 2000 years, tradition has held that Mount Sinai was one of several peaks in the southern Sinai peninsula (see Figure 1).
 However, in the last century, and particularly in the last 30 years, attention has been turned to northwest Saudi Arabia, the ancient location of the land of Midian (right side of Figure 1).
 Moses spent 40 years in exile in Midian, during which time, he visited the “Mountain of God” (Exodus 3:1), also called Mount Sinai.
 In this general region, about 30 miles east of the Gulf of Aqaba, the lofty Jabal al Lawz mountain range has been proposed as the possible site of Mount Sinai.

-A pressing non-geographical question is the dating of the Exodus.
-The biblical date, calculated from the building of Solomon’s temple (I Kings 6:1) in Jerusalem, suggests about 1446 B.C.
+One pressing non-geographical question concerns the dating of the Exodus.
+The biblical date, calculated from the building of Solomon’s temple in Jerusalem (I Kings 6:1), suggests about 1446 B.C.
 However, this time frame does not mesh well with the traditional chronology of the Egyptian dynasties.
-Other popular topics involve the census of the Hebrew multitude, which has been estimated to range from a few thousand to several million, and their ability to survive in such an arid region for forty years.
+Other popular questions involve the size of the Hebrew multitude, which has been estimated to range from a few thousand to several million, and their ability to survive in such an arid region for forty years.